nashpitre/nashpitre.github.io/blog/_posts/a simple recipe to auto-blog any youtube video i like.md

+---
+layout: post
 Date: 4/3/18

-# A simple recipe to auto-blog any YouTube video I like
+title: A simple recipe to auto-blog any YouTube video I like
+---

 Four things are working at once: